bahattincinic/django-onesky-trans/docs/how_to_onesky.md

 ---

-- Configure your django app for django-oneskyapp tool
+- Configure your django app for django-onesky-trans tool
-- Use manage.py oneskyapp management command to pull, make, push, compile translations
+- Use manage.py onesky_messages management command to pull, make, push, compile translations
 - Restart your django app

 ---